Valentin2701/Ecommerce-shop/README.md

 - DELETE /cart/:id - Remove an item from the cart (User).

 ## 🛡️ License
-This project is licensed under the MIT License.
-See the **LICENSE** file for more details.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.